How not to kill your house plants this winter

 If you’re anything like me, your collection will have ballooned over summer, with new plants being added to the ranks almost weekly.
 Now it’s time to move specimens that have spent the summer on the patio or balcony inside, things may be getting crowded indoors.
 How do you keep all those house plants happy?
 Here’s what to do.

-House plants in winter: how to care for your indoor plants
+How to care for your indoor plants

-Boost air humidity
+Boost air humidity around your indoor plants

 One of the best ways you can combat the dry air that comes with central heating is by grouping house plants together to create their own more humid microclimate.
 Pop pots onto a tray full of wet pebbles, grit or leca (expanded clay pebbles) and the water will add moisture to the air as it evaporates.
 Kitchens and bathrooms can also be great locations for plants that need a humidity boost.
 It’s tempting to think that misting is the solution to dry aid, but this is such a temporary fix that it doesn’t really help plants, plus wetting leaves can encourage fungal conditions.